-- The Designated Safeguarding Lead (DSL) has lead responsibility for online safety. - Whilst activities of the designated safeguarding lead may be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL. - We recognise that all members of the community have important roles and responsibilities to play with regards to online safety.
+- The Designated Safeguarding Lead (DSL) (Alice Briley, Head of School) has lead responsibility for online safety. - Whilst activities of the designated safeguarding lead may be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL. - The digital and technology standards in schools guidance states that the governing body should identify and assign a member of the leadership team and a governor to be responsible for ensuring these standards are met.
+The governor responsible for this is (Alan Brundle) - We recognise that all members of the community have important roles and responsibilities to play with regards to online safety.